How to Hear the Voice of God in the Details of Life

 Judges 6 – Gideon was called by God to lead Israel into battle, and Gideon “put out a fleece,” that is, he looked to circumstances to confirm what God was saying to him.

-: Rhema – when the Holy Spirit quickens a thought to your spirit, and gives you specific direction about a situation or issue in life.
+Specific Guidance: Rhema – When the Holy Spirit quickens a thought to your spirit, and gives you specific direction about a situation or issue in life.

 1 Thessalonians 5:23 (NLT)